• Skip to primary navigation

 Question the lie

-Really think about what you were told, or what you felt when the toxic shame was handed over to you.
+Think about what you were told or what you felt when the toxic shame was handed over to you.

 An adult who has issues of their own.
 An adult who probably was told the same as a child.
-An adult who meets all the signs for toxic shame themselves.
+An adult who meets all the signs of toxic shame within themselves.

 What lie were you told?
-Really consider the source and credibility as to what they said or did.
+Consider the source and credibility as to what they said or did.

-What happens most often is that our inner child holds onto these lies and beliefs, and as an adult, we don't even realize how absurd these beliefs of ours even sound now that we have the ability to comprehend the situation from an adult perspective.
+What happens most often is that our inner child holds onto these lies and beliefs, and as adults, we don't realize how absurd these beliefs sound now that we have the ability to comprehend the situation from an adult perspective.

 Questioning the lie begins a gradual and progressive process of eroding away and even transmuting the toxic shame.